9 Predictive Modelling and Beyond

 9.5 Mixed Models

-Mixed models are a powerful statistical tool for analyzing data with a hierarchical or nested structure, where observations are grouped within higher-level units.
+Mixed models are a powerful statistical tool for analysing data with a hierarchical or nested structure, where observations are grouped within higher-level units.
 By incorporating both fixed and random effects, mixed models can account for the variability within and between groups, providing a flexible framework for modelling complex data structures.
 Mixed models are widely used in various fields, and particularly useful in fields like healthcare and infectious diseases where data might be collected across different subjects or time points.

 9.5.1 Mixed-Effects Models in Estimating YLDs